itdxer/neupy/site/docs/layers/basics.rst

     >>> connection.output_shape
     (300,)

-Additional argument for the :layer:`Reshape` layer can help to define a new shape for the input tensor.
+Also we can specify expected output shape as a parameters for the :layer:`Reshape` layer.

 .. code-block:: python